margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 A vivid vision inside that's not fully reality.
 It's an invention to cope with something causing pain inside.
 It's fantastically providing a false sense of condidence to cover something up.
-The inner stimulus, enterprising with fictitioius ideas.
+The inner stimulus, enterprising with fictitious ideas.
 Images seen through the eye originally are romanticized, not see in the full light, distored, and reversed into artistry that's like make-believe.

 <br>